-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and practice information leaflet provided patients with information about the range of treatments available at the practice.

-The dentists we spoke with described to us the methods they used to help patients understand treatment options discussed.
-These included for example, photographs, study models, videos, X-ray images and an intra-oral camera.
+The dentists described to us the methods they used to help patients understand treatment options discussed.
+These included for example photographs and X-ray images.